 The Institutional Review Board (IRB) serves as an objective third party, an oversight committee, governed by federal regulations (45 CFR 46, 20 CFR 50, 21 CFR 56) with the purpose of protecting and managing risk to human participants involved in research.
 Although these regulations specifically apply only to federally funded research, the policy of the University of Hawai'i is that all research conducted under its banner should meet the same standard.
-The IRB aims to $\Diamond$ promote the safety and well-being of human participants;
+The IRB aims to

-If promote the safety and well-being of numan participants;

-- ◊ ensure adherence to the ethical values and principles underlying research; - ◊ ensure that only ethical and scientifically valid research is implemented; and - $\boldsymbol{\Diamond}$ allay concerns by the general public about the responsible conduct of research.
+- ♦ promote the safety and well-being of human participants; - ♦ ensure adherence to the ethical values and principles underlying research; - ♦ ensure that only ethical and scientifically valid research is implemented; and - ♦ allay concerns by the general public about the responsible conduct of research.

-The Human Studies Program is the unit designated to function as the federally mandated IRB for the University of Hawai'i (UH) system.
-This responsibility extends to all research involving human subjects by professors, researchers, students, and others affiliated with the University of Hawai'i or using UH personnel, staff, or students.
-All research conducted by University of Hawai'i in the University Laboratory School is reviewed and approved annually by the UH Human Studies Program.
+The Human Studies Program is the unit designated to function as the federally mandated IRB for the University of Hawaiʻi (UH) system.
+This responsibility extends to all research involving human subjects by professors, researchers, students, and others affiliated with the University of Hawaiʻi or using UH personnel, staff, or students.
+All research conducted by University of Hawaiʻi in the University Laboratory School is reviewed and approved annually by the UH Human Studies Program.